 This could mean being in another part of the house or another part of the city.
 It’s cool, and some people really like being able to operate their circulator from their smart phone.
 I don’t see tremendous functionality in it, though, because of the pathogen issue: you can’t really leave food sitting in room temperature water all day--risky even if you start with frozen food--then turn on the sous vide 2 hours before you get home from work.
 Some people find it useful, though, and I can’t deny that connectivity really ups the cool factor (and the fun factor).

 Attachment Design (Immersion Circulators Only)

-“Attachment design” refers to how you secure the circulator to a vessel, and as of now, this will be either a clamp (the Anova) or a clip (the Sansaire).
-This is more important than you might think.
 Sure, you want one with a durable design, but it goes further than that.
 What type of vessels will you be using?
 What if you want to do a pork butt or turkey, and you want to use a large vessel such as a cooler--is the clamp or clip wide enough to fit over walls that thick?
 And how high does the water level need to be in order for the circulator to work?
-Because if you want to sous vide something in small jars (such as creme brulee or yogurt), you may want a model that will allow the unit to submerge in fairly low levels of water (although you can also solve this problem with a rack, but that requires more infrastructure).
+Because if you want to sous vide something in small jars (such as creme brulee, yogurt, or cheesecake), you may want a model that will allow the unit to submerge in fairly low levels of water (although you can also solve this problem with a rack, but that requires more infrastructure).